Blog

 Our final tip is to consider the time of year you’re looking to go skiing.
 If it’s early or late in the season and you’re booking in advance then we’d suggest picking snow sure high altitude resorts like Val Thorens, Tignes and Val d’Isere.

 We hope this has made planning your ski holiday a little easier and maybe even convinced you to try somewhere new this coming season!
-Head over to powderbeds.com to find the perfect accommodation for your next trip or if you’re still undecided on where to go or want some help, give our sales team a call on 0131 240 3300 or email [email protected] they love skiing as much as you do and have years of experience in the Alps so they’ll be sure to find the perfect place for your snowy adventure.
+Head over to powderbeds.com to find the perfect accommodation for your next trip or if you’re still undecided on where to go or want some help, give our sales team a call on 0131 240 3300 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it. they love skiing as much as you do and have years of experience in the Alps so they’ll be sure to find the perfect place for your snowy adventure.